BasharIrani23/Class-09/README.md

 - Supertest: It is a library for testing HTTP servers, allowing you to make requests and assert their responses in your tests.
 - dotenv: It is a module for loading environment variables from a .env file, enabling easier management of environment-specific configurations.

+ # License
+ This project is licensed under the ⚖️ MIT License ⚖️